-If you or someone you know has been injured by an IVC filter, contact us today at (877) 737-8525
+If you or someone you know has been injured by an IVC filter manufactured by Cook, Cordis, Argon or B. Braun, contact us today at (877) 737-8525

 IVC filters are supposed to protect patients from dangerous blood clots.
 But the devices are potentially deadly in themselves.

-IVC Filters; such as the Bard Recovery filter, Bard G2 filter, and the Bard G2 Express filter, are implanted into the inferior vena cava to limit where blood clots can travel in the body.
-The Bard IVC Filters were designed to prevent blood clots from forming, preventing stroke and other life-threatening events.
-Unfortunately, a number of studies show that shards can break from the filter and may be just as deadly as a stroke.
+IVC filters; such as the Cordis OptEase and Cook Celect filter, are implanted into the inferior vena cava to limit where blood clots can travel in the body.
+The filters were designed to prevent blood clots from forming, preventing stroke and other life-threatening events.
+Unfortunately, a number of studies show that these filters block blood flow, migrate, and fracture, requiring surgery and other injuries.

 Know the Risks of a Defective IVC Filter